 Influencer marketing is undeniably popular, and we can’t imagine it’s going away any time soon.
 However, brands are getting savvier when it comes to the influencers they work with and what they expect to see as results.
 First, fake influencers are something to watch out for.
 Second, likes aren’t cutting it anymore when it comes to a viable engagement metric (a bit more on that later).
 Since influencers tend to charge a lot, brands are now making them rationalize their fees with harder, more effective data.
 As a result, nano influencers are getting their time to shine.
 Miniature-sized influencers have very dedicated followings, which means higher quality even if there’s lower quantity.
 Brands love that.

 If more consumers are comfortable shopping online, that means that they’re also troubleshooting online.
 But chatbots of the past left a lot to be desired.
 They could only offer the most basic type of support.
 That rarely made a difference and left users still needing to talk to a person – which only extended the entire troubleshooting process.
-Enter artificial intelligence-powered chatbots of 2021.
+Enter the artificial intelligence-powered chatbots of 2021 and beyond.
 They’re wiser and much more helpful, and they can actually make a difference when it comes to customer support.
 That means two things.
 Users get their issues solved quickly and without (always) having to speak with an actual human.
 Also, smaller companies can serve customers even if they don’t have a ton of manpower.
+Best of all, chatbots and live chat platforms are really easy to integrate with WordPress websites through chat plugins.

 If you’ve only used basic demographics when targeting your ads, it’s time to branch out.
 Treat your audience like it’s made up of complex people with varying interests and purposes.
 When you only target based on the most basic of the basics, like gender or age group, you’re missing out on unifying themes.
 Most people aren’t connected simply because they were born during a certain generation, for example.
 Instead, target your ads and other marketing efforts based on more emotional demographics, like what they’re passionate about.
 You’ll reach a wider audience that’s not limited by defining features that don’t actually matter too much.